dlharmon/kicad-workshop/README.md

  - Electronics knowledge is not required, but helpful.
  - Programming knowledge is not required, but helpful.
  - USB C cable (C-C for newer laptops, A-C for older) by last session.
 I'll have a few on hand.

+## Firmware
+ - This is entirely optional.
+The instructor can flash firmware for you if you are not interested.
+ - [ARM Cortex compiler](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) Alternately, your Linux distro may have a package `gcc-arm-none-eabi` or similar which may work.
+ - [OpenOCD](http://openocd.org/) required to flash the firmware the first time and until a bootloader is developed.
+ - In the fw directory, `make flash` will build and flash the firmware.
+It assumes an FT232H based programmer with the default USB ID.
+ - usb_comm.py can be used to interact with the device from Python over USB.